With so many PPC agencies and types of ad management services out there, it can be difficult to know where to start when looking for one.

-When hunting for an agency, their are a few key criteria to consider.
+When hunting for an agency, there are a few key criteria to consider.
 Take your time to make a decision, and choose an agency that has the expertise and core values that match your objectives.
-If you’re looking to promote your business most effectively and for the best value, here are some tips to help you find an effective PPC agency to work with and get a better return on investment.
+If you’re looking to promote your business most effectively and for the best value, these tips will help you find an effective PPC agency to work with and get a better return on investment.
 In addition to Google Ads, these recommendations can be applied to other PPC platforms such as Facebook Ads, Microsoft Ads, LinkedIn Ads and more.

 Understand your Advertising Goals

 One of the best things to do when you’re looking to work with a PPC agency is to ask yourself what you hope to achieve from enlisting the help of an expert.

 - Do you want to promote your brand and ensure that more people know who you are and what you sell?

 - Are you eager to generate more leads or improve the quality of the leads you create?

 - Have you decided on the average cost per lead, cost per sale and return on ad spend (CPA/ROAS).